HE-Yangmei/flickr_download_images/README.md

 You can change the name of the text files to be the actual name of your category.

-You'll also need to edit the three variables to suit your needs.
+You'll also need to edit the three variables at the top of flick.py to suit your needs.